AnnMarieW/dash-multi-page-app-demos/README.md

 ## 10. [multi_page_table_links](https://github.com/AnnMarieW/dash-multi-page-app-demos/tree/main/multi_page_table_links)

 This app uses links in a table to navigate to a different page.
-It also demonstrates passing variables from the url to the page.
 It shows two tables:
 - The `dash.DataTable` has links formatted using Markdown.
 - The html table uses `dcc.Link`.
 The advantage of the html table is `dcc.Link` allow for the navigation to a new page without refreshing the page.
 The table is created with the `dbc.Table.from_dataframe` function from the `dash-bootstrap-components` library.